 The most consumed elderberries are purple.
 However, elderberries are found in many different colors, including blue, black, and red.
 Be warned that red elderberries, also known as Sambucus racemosa, are poisonous.
 You must not eat or even touch them, and I suggest against even cultivating them.

-When eaten raw, blue and purple elderberries give a bitter and unpleasant taste, but you can process or cook them to make wine, teas, pies, jellies, jams, and flavored vinegar.
+When eaten raw, blue and purple elderberries give a bitter and unpleasant taste, but you can process or cook them to make wine, teas, pies, jellies, flavored vinegar, and all types of jam.
 They're very aromatic in the right types of wine glasses.

 How to Grow Elderberries

 Fortunately, elderberries are the most natural plants to cultivate and a great first choice of the edible berry bushes.
 You can grow them quickly in your backyard or on a more extensive land.
 Here is a step-by-step guide for people who wish to grow elderberries.

 Step 1: Where to Plant Elderberry Bushes